Microsoft Knowledge Hub

 IT Professional Services

-Microsoft
+Microsoft Estate

-Office 365, Azure, Dynamics 365
+Office 365, Azure, Dynamics 365.
+Complex EA spanning multiple business units.

-Underutilised licences, over-allocation, hybrid cloud alignment
+Underutilised licences, over-allocation, hybrid cloud misalignment identified.

-Total Savings
+$4.2M Savings

 The Challenge

 A leading IT professional services company headquartered in Chicago, with over 10,000 employees and clients across the United States, engaged Redress Compliance to assist with its Microsoft Enterprise Agreement (EA) renewal.
-The company's IT infrastructure supported diverse operations including client project management, software development, and cloud-based services.
+The company’s IT infrastructure supported diverse operations including client project management, software development, and cloud-based services.
+For a strategic overview of what EAs involve, see our guide on what is a Microsoft Enterprise Agreement.

 With an upcoming EA renewal representing a significant recurring software expenditure, the company needed to analyse deployments, optimise licence allocations, develop a roadmap for cloud adoption, benchmark against industry peers, and negotiate flexible terms aligned with its dynamic, project-driven business model.
-Given the company's rapid growth and evolving service offerings, a strategic approach to licensing management was essential.

 IT professional services companies face a distinctive Microsoft licensing challenge: highly variable demand driven by client project cycles.
-Consultants, developers, and project managers move between engagements with different technology requirements โ€” some needing full E5 suites, others requiring only basic productivity tools, and many needing Azure dev/test environments that spin up and down with project timelines.
-Microsoft's standard EA model assumes stable, predictable headcounts with uniform licence requirements โ€” a poor fit for services firms where workforce composition and technology needs shift quarterly.
-Without project-aware optimisation and flexible volume adjustment terms, IT services companies routinely over-provision by 20โ€“30%.
+Consultants, developers, and project managers move between engagements with different technology requirements.
+Some need full E5 suites, others require only basic productivity tools, and many need Azure dev/test environments that spin up and down with project timelines.
+Microsoft’s standard EA model assumes stable, predictable headcounts with uniform licence requirements, a poor fit for services firms where workforce composition and technology needs shift quarterly.
+Without project-aware optimisation and flexible volume adjustment terms, IT services companies routinely over-provision by 20 to 30%.
+For strategies on tackling this, see our Microsoft contract terms and negotiation guide.

 The Process